Platonov Arts Festival

 Platonov Arts Festival is an international arts festival, named after the Russian writer Andrey Platonov.

 Platonov Festival is an annual cultural event, held in Voronezh at the beginning of June.
 For the past 4 editions (2011-2014) the festival has become the major cultural project in Voronezh region.
 Musicians, theatre companies, artists and writers from all over the world take part in this cultural event.
 The 4th festival edition (5–15 June 2014) included projects from 18 countries - UK, France, Italy, the Netherlands, Germany, Israel, India, Spain, Lithuania, Mali, Bosnia and Herzegovina, Haiti, Portugal, Poland, Slovakia, Belgium, Azerbaijan, Russia.

-The Artistic Director of the Festival is Mikhail Bychkov, also known as a theatre director and founder of the Voronezh Chamber Theatre (1994 – present).
+The Artistic Director of the Festival is Mikhail Bychkov, also known as a theatre director and founder of the Voronezh Chamber Theatre (1994 – 2023).

 Program

 Platonov Festival presents works in fields of Classical Music, World Music, Theatre, Street Theatre, Exhibitions and Literature.

 All festival events are divided into 3 programs: